 Hi [First name],

-Of all the [business types] in [your location], you chose ours.
-That makes us feel pretty darn special.
+Of all the [business types] in [your location], you chose us.
+We really appreciate that!

-Leave a review on [preferred platform] and let us know how your [service type] experience with [company name] went.
+Please leave a review on [preferred platform] and let us know how your [service type] experience with [company name] went so that we can do an even better job next time round.

-At [company name], we’re always trying to improve our [list your type of product service].
-And we can’t do it without your honest feedback.
+At [company name], we’re always working to improve our [list your type of product service], and we need your help to do just that.

 Complete the survey.